tldr-pages/tldr/pages/common/fio.md

 `sudo fio {{path/to/job_file}}`

-- Convert a specific job file to command line options:
+- Convert a specific job file to command-line options:

 `fio --showcmd {{path/to/job_file}}`